 David: Absolutely.
 I would love that.
 Thank you.

 David: Thanks for listening to the strategic freedom podcast with your hosts David Lahav.
 If you like our show and want to learn more, check out lahavmedia.com\podcast or leave us a review on iTunes.
 Join us every Thursday morning to listen to the next episode.
 See you then.

-In this episode, your host David Lahav shares why he started the Strategic Freedom Podcast, and what are the obstacles many entrepreneurs face in experiencing their dream level of freedom.Listen Podcast
+In this episode, your host David Lahav shares why he started the Strategic Freedom Podcast.
+How to become an entrepreneur and get your freedom?Listen Podcast

 Ray Blakney started his first business, with his wife as a business partner, in 2008.
 Ray shares the story of how they started a B&M Spanish language school in MexicoListen Podcast